antoinelb/costal-engineering-platform/README.md

 # Coastal Engineering Platform

-Platform to perform common coastal engineering tasks such as designing breakwaters or odelling waves in harbours.
+Platform to perform common coastal engineering tasks such as designing breakwaters, modelling waves or predicting floods in harbours.